In SQL, it's possible to place a SQL query inside another query known as subquery. For example,

 );

-Note: It's preferred to use the JOIN
+Note: We should use the JOIN

 clause instead of a subquery whenever possible.
 It's because the execution speed of JOIN